Canada Strong Pass 2026 savings in Ontario

 - Book VIA Rail tickets and Parks Canada sites in advance, especially during peak summer weekends.

-- Consider travelling mid-week or combining nearby attractions into a day trip to avoid crowds and save time.
+- Travel mid-week or combine nearby attractions into a day trip to avoid crowds and save time.

-- And since many of these experiences are outdoors, dress for the weather and remember to pack water, sun protection and comfortable gear.
+- Many of these experiences and attractions are outdoors, so dress for the weather and pack water, sun protection and comfortable gear.